 Though all is unfolding quite perfectly, it can be difficult to understand the reasons for our most troubling and challenging times.
 It can take a while, sometimes quite a while, perhaps not even in this lifetime, for the deeper lessons being gifted to come into focus.
 But I so trust that the heart knows, sees, what may be, initially, invisible to the eye.

 Shortly after returning home, I wrote to you, my blessed community, to ask for your prayers.
 That evening, one of my dear friends to whom I had loaned my Mother Teresa rosary called to insist that she come over and return the rosary.
 At some point, she suggested praying with the rosary together stressing, “The rosary is all about Mother Mary.”
-At that very moment, it struck me that, for all my extraordinary experiences with the rosary (see my February 11, 2011 blog, “The Mother Teresa Rosary – The Next Chapter”), I had never particularly associated the rosary with Mother Mary.
-But, that night, as I clutched my rosary close in bed, I started calling on the Blessed Mother…
+True, I thought.
+But, at that very moment, it struck me that, for all my extraordinary experiences with the rosary (see my February 11, 2011 blog, “The Mother Teresa Rosary – The Next Chapter”), my focus had always been on Mother Teresa whom I had long loved.
+So, that night, as I clutched my rosary close in bed, I started calling on the Blessed Mother…

 God often speaks to us through one another.
 It is why we are given to one another.
 When we reach out, share in Love, God is there for Love can only beget Love.